| ||Format||Pages||Price|| |

 Significance and Use

-This practice establishes the minimum performance that is required for a detector to be considered effective in the detection of trace explosives.
-An explosives detector is considered to have “minimum acceptable performance” when it has passed all of the evaluation tests without a failure.
+5.2 It is expected that current ETD systems will exhibit wide ranges of performance across the diverse explosive types and compounds considered.
+As in previous versions, this practice establishes the minimum performance that is required for a detector to be considered effective in the detection of trace explosives.
+An explosives detector is considered to have “minimum acceptable performance” when it has attained a test score of at least 80.

 ICS Number Code 13.230 (Explosion protection)